wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-purview-message-encryption/includes/2-examine-microsoft-purview-message-encryption.md

  -  Outlook mobile on iOS and Android
  -  Outlook on the web (formerly known as Outlook Web App)

-Recipients of encrypted messages who receive encrypted or rights-protected mail sent to their Outlook.com, Gmail, and Yahoo accounts receive a wrapper mail that directs them to the OME Portal where they can easily authenticate using a Microsoft account, Gmail, or Yahoo credentials.
+Recipients of encrypted messages who receive encrypted or rights-protected mail sent to their Outlook.com, Gmail, and Yahoo accounts receive a wrapper mail that directs them to the message encryption portal where they can easily authenticate using a Microsoft account, Gmail, or Yahoo credentials.

-End users that read encrypted or rights-protected mail on clients other than Outlook also use the OME portal to view encrypted and rights-protected messages that they receive.
+End users that read encrypted or rights-protected mail on clients other than Outlook also use the message encryption portal to view encrypted and rights-protected messages that they receive.

 ### Sending, viewing, and replying to encrypted email messages

 With Microsoft Purview Message Encryption, users can send encrypted email from Outlook and Outlook on the web clients.
 Additionally, admins can set up mail flow rules in Microsoft 365 to automatically encrypt emails based on keyword matching or other conditions.

 Recipients of encrypted messages who are in organizations will be able to read those messages seamlessly in any version Outlook, including Outlook for PC, Outlook for Mac, Outlook on the web, Outlook for iOS, and Outlook for Android.
-Users that receive encrypted messages on other email clients can view the messages in the OME portal.
+Users that receive encrypted messages on other email clients can view the messages in the message encryption portal.

 For detailed guidance about how to send and view encrypted messages, see the following articles.